busi732/Team-2-2024Fall/README.md

-Here is your README rewritten with the structure and professionalism aligned with the provided template:

 ---

 # Team-2-2024Fall: Wind Turbine Data Science Project
 This repository is dedicated to **Team 2** in BUSI 732, Fall 2024.
-The project focuses on identifying **opportunities for optimization** in wind turbine operations for **EnergyCo** using IIOT (Industrial Internet of Things) data.
+The project intends to identify **opportunities for optimization** in wind turbine operations with IIOT (Industrial Internet of Things) data.

 ---